imarc/craft-regex-field/README.md

 ## Requirements

-This plugin requires Craft CMS 4.4.0 or later, and PHP 8.0.2 or later.
+This plugin requires Craft CMS 4.4.0 or later and PHP 8.0.2 or later, or Craft CMS 5.0 and PHP 8.2 or later.

 ## Installation